MartinGavanda/aws-wa-conformance-pack/README.md

-# AWS Confif Conformance Pack for Well-Architected
+# AWS Config Conformance Pack for Well-Architected

 This is an MVP for using AWS Config Rules (Managed and Custom) to automatically checks several areas of AWS Well-Architected Framework.